publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch37/m__us_usc_t50_s1902.md

                 (i) are United States citizens in order to enable such students to study, for at least one academic semester or equivalent term, in foreign countries that are critical countries (as determined under [section 1903(d)(4)(A) of this title][/us/usc/t50/s1903/d/4/A]) in those languages and study areas where deficiencies exist (as identified in the assessments undertaken pursuant to [section 1906(d) of this title][/us/usc/t50/s1906/d]); and

-                (ii) pursuant to subsection (b)(2)(A) of this section, enter into an agreement to work in a national security position or work in the field of higher education in the area of study for which the scholarship was awarded;
+                (ii) pursuant to subsection (b)(2)(A), enter into an agreement to work in a national security position or work in the field of higher education in the area of study for which the scholarship was awarded;

             (B)